BlackHolePerturbationToolkit/KerrGeoPy/README.md

 ## Orbital Properties
-We can compute the dimensionless energy, angular momentum and carter constant using the `constants_of_motion()` method.
-We can also compute the frequencies of motion in Mino time using the `mino_frequencies()` method and in Boyer-Lindquist time using the `observer_frequencies()` method.
+Use the `constants_of_motion()` method to compute the dimensionless energy, angular momentum and carter constant.
+Frequencies of motion can be computed in Mino time using the `mino_frequencies()` method and in Boyer-Lindquist time using the `observer_frequencies()` method.

 ```python
 from IPython.display import display, Math